the Coach's Choice

 the ring.
 Once that happened, ring rotation stopped, ring seal degraded and

-is the higher-quality finish on the ring grooves of a Bill Miller Engineering
+higher-quality finish on the ring grooves of a Bill Miller Engineering Forged

-Forged Aluminum Piston.
-Superior manufacturing processes, using Okuma Simulturn
+Aluminum Piston.
+Superior manufacturing processes, using Okuma Simulturn CNC

 piston.
 A BME Piston's nearly mirror-smooth ring groove surfaces improve heat